peterhinch/micropython-micropower/README.md

 Larger volumes of data could be stored in an SD card whose power can be controlled as required: the Pyboard has an sdcard driver enabling a card in an SPI adapter to be mounted in the filesystem.
-While lacking the extreme endurance of FRAM it should offer an effective solution in most applications, with power switching overcoming the limitation of the inbuilt SD card connector.
+While lacking the extreme endurance of FRAM it should offer an effective solution in most applications, with power switching overcoming the "always on" limitation of the inbuilt SD card connector.

 # Hardware issues